iogf/shiva/README.md

 She invited me to participate in a project to help India to recover from COVID-19 issues.

 I was told the project was the creation of a platform to simplify the process of finding available resources for donnation.
-I liked the project goal and i decided to develop Shiva with less strict constraints to permit it working in a wider scenary.
+I liked the project goal and i decided to work on Shiva.